After U.S. shooting, high cost of more security vexes movie theaters

+* Investors press for PPG to get a hearing (Updates with quotes, details.)

-NEW YORK American high school students walk through metal detectors each day.
+NEW YORK, July 24 American high school students walk through metal detectors each day.
 The Metropolitan Opera in New York searches the bags and purses of patrons each night, and air travel involves long lines and security checks.

 But the nation's movie theaters are unlikely to introduce such stringent measures anytime soon despite the latest shooting inside a Louisiana multiplex, security experts said on Friday.